terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/complete/README.md

-# Complete example with encryption and CBR rules
+# Complete example with BYOK encryption and CBR rules

 An end-to-end example that uses the IBM Cloud Terraform provider to create the following infrastructure: